-We earn fees from related parties for technology services and software licenses and for certain administrative and back-office services we provide to affiliates, particularly Cantor and ELX Futures, L.P. ("ELX").
+We earn fees from related parties for technology services and software licenses and for certain administrative and backoffice services we provide to affiliates, particularly from Cantor.
 These administrative and back-office services include office space, utilization of fixed assets, accounting services, operational support, human resources, legal services and information technology.